This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-Make the setting of bathing as relaxing and pleasant as possible.
+Make the setting for bathing as relaxing and pleasant as possible.

-- Make sure the room is free of fall hazards, both for you the caregiver and the bather.
+- Make sure the room is free of fall hazards for you, the caregiver, and the bather.

 - Try to be gentle.

-- Consider their preference in the temperature of the room and water, and even the temperature and texture of the washcloth and towels.
+- Consider their preference for the temperature of the room and water and even the temperature and texture of the washcloth and towels.

 - What can you do to make the environment more inviting and pleasant?
-Could you allow more time, or play relaxing music, for example?
-Could you use room deodorizer or a scented candle to make the area fragrant?
+Could you use a room deodorizer or a scented candle to make the area fragrant?
+Please allow more time, or play relaxing music, for example.

 Prepare the environment, just for them, before the bath.
-The point is to let them have their way with every little thing possible.
-The goal is for them to bathe, some way, somehow.
-Adjust everything else possible according to their wishes with safety a priority.
+The point is to give them complete control over everything.
+The goal is for them to bathe somehow.
+Adjust everything else possible according to their wishes, with safety a priority.

-Consider the tasks that the bather can do, and what you as a caregiver must do for safety.
-What can the bather do by himself?
+Consider what the bather can do and what you, as a caregiver, must do to ensure safety.
+What can the bather do for himself?
 Allow the bather the independence to do as much as he can himself in as much privacy as possible while bathing.

 Careful!
 As the caregiver, you must be attentive to the bather’s ability to get into the tub or shower and to get out safely.

-Consider the position of the bather while bathing so that the bather is supported and balanced throughout the bath.
-There are many types of bath seats, shower wands and other equipment to help make the bath more safe and secure.
+Think about the bather’s position, so they are supported and balanced the whole time they are in the bath.
+There are many types of bath seats, shower wands, and other equipment to help make the bath safer and more secure.

-Consider how you the caregiver can move about comfortably while bathing the patient.
-Look out for leaning low over the tub, for lifting someone who is too heavy for you to lift alone, slipping on slippery surfaces, or getting wet and chilled yourself.
+Consider how you, the caregiver, can move about comfortably while bathing the patient.
+Look out for leaning low over the tub, lifting someone too heavy to raise alone, slipping on slippery surfaces, or getting wet and chilled yourself.

 Give it some thought.

 Think through these concerns.
-They may help you and make bath time a little more comfortable.
+They may assist you and make bath time more enjoyable.